zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/using-sdk/eth.md

 ### Exit

-Once the **checkpoint** has been submitted for the block containing burn transaction, user should call the **exit** function of `RootChainManager` contract and submit the proof of burn.
+Once the **checkpoint** has been submitted for the block containing the burn transaction, the user should call the **exit** function of `RootChainManager` contract and submit the proof of burn.
 Upon submitting valid proof tokens are transferred to the user.
 Polygon POS client `erc20` exposes `withdrawExit` method to make this call.
 This function can be called only after the checkpoint is included in the main chain.
-The checkpoint inclusion can be tracked by following this [guide](/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos#checkpoint-events).
+The checkpoint inclusion can be tracked by following this [guide](/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md#checkpoint-events).

 ```jsx